-There’s a reason legendary blues Diva Etta James called Jimmy Z her “Hootchie Cootchie Man” and Dave Stewart of the Eurythmics calls him “the best harmonica player in the world.”
+There’s a reason legendary blues Diva Etta James called Jimmy Z her “Hootchie Cootchie Man” and Dave Stewart of Eurythmics calls him “the best harmonica player in the world.”
 Jimmy attracts attention.
-He caught the attention of Rod Stewart, Tom Petty and the Eurythmics – all of whom he recorded and toured with.
+He caught the attention of Rod Stewart, Tom Petty and Eurythmics – all of whom he recorded and toured with.
 He also caught the attention of Dr. Dre, Barry White, Ziggy Marley, Yes, Bon Jovi, Bone Thugs-N-Harmony, Macy Gray, Jaguares, and countless others who sought out Jimmy Z’s blazing harmonica and soulful saxophone to spice up their recordings.

 From a smoky 20-seat bar in Sacramento to the 300,000 person sold out Rock in Rio concert with Rod Stewart in Brazil, Jimmy has toured the world blowing crowds away with his electrifying stage presence.
-Performing in 1988 with the Eurythmics for the Nelson Mandela Concert at Wembley Stadium and televised to 1 billion people worldwide, Jimmy’s harmonica solo on Must Have Been an Angel brought the world to its knees.
+Performing in 1988 with Eurythmics for the Nelson Mandela Concert at Wembley Stadium and televised to 1 billion people worldwide, Jimmy’s harmonica solo on Must Have Been an Angel brought the world to its knees.

 In 1988, Jimmy’s first solo instrumental album was for Miles Copeland, then owner of IRS Records, called “Anytime…Anyplace!”
 In 1991, legendary rapper Dr. Dre produced Jimmy Z’s next album “Muzical Madness,” featuring Jimmy on lead vocals.
 In addition, Jimmy Z and Dr. Dre co-wrote all the songs.